phil-opp/blog_os/blog/post/2015-12-09-page-tables.md

 page_table.unmap(Page::containing_address(addr), allocator);
 println!("None = {:?}", page_table.translate(addr));
 ```
-It causes a panic since we call the unimplemented `deallocate_frame` method in `unwrap`.
+It causes a panic since we call the unimplemented `deallocate_frame` method in `unmap`.
 If we comment this call out, it works without problems.
 But there is some bug in this function nevertheless.

 Let's read something from the mapped page (of course before we unmap it again):